How to Make Popsicle Stick Bracelets

 If you’ve hung around the Pinterest-sphere for any amount of time, chances are you’ve seen folks making bracelets from craft sticks.
 Karen and I thought it would be fun to make some a la Graphics Fairy style, using some of the pretty images found on the site.
 Here’s how to make them:

 First, grab some popsicle stick/craft sticks/tongue depressors at the craft store.
+(Or eat a few Popsicles and save the sticks!)
 Bring a pot of water to boil and drop in the sticks.
-To be on the safe side, boil more sticks than you need in case some split, crack etc… Boil for 5 minutes, turn off the pot and let them soak in the hot water for 30 minutes.
+(If you are creating this project with kids, it’s best for the adults to deal with the boiling water part) To be on the safe side, boil more sticks than you need in case some split, crack etc… Boil for 5 minutes, turn off the pot and let them soak in the hot water for 30 minutes.

 Gently roll the stick around and into a glass or jelly jar to dry.
 If your sticks aren’t bending easily, bring the water back up to a boil and repeat the process.

-Remember that magical film, Craft Attitude?
+Remember that magical film, Craft Attitude HERE?
 I printed my graphics onto that so the wood surface would show through on the bracelets.
-I used an ATC background, flower, and peacock and then cropped them down, enlarged, and so on to get just the right section for the bracelet using Word.
+I used a Script Ephemera piece, flower, and peacock and then cropped them down, enlarged, and so on to get just the right section for the bracelet using Word.
 See the categories to the right to pick some of your favorite images.

 Because the openings in the bracelets can sometimes be wide, it’s good to add a closure like this ribbon.
 Not to mention it adds an extra touch of sass!
 I simply hot glued the ribbon to the inside and cut it so I could tie it in a loose knot.
 A bow also looks sweet.